I know it’s causing people worry about what it will mean financially and in terms of your chances of conceiving.

-If your treatment is delayed (and if we end up in enforced lockdown!) there are lots of things you can use the time for.
+Now treatment is delayed and we are enforced lockdown, there are lots of things you can use the time for.
 Below are some tips and advice on taking control in this tricky time:

 Keep to some sort of schedule so you have a plan for the day.
 I always feel better when I’ve got up, showered and dressed, and sitting in your PJs can often make us feel a bit down – so get up and get ready as you would if going to work, set times for doing different things (work time, lunch, have a walk, read, meditate) and ensure you make time for self care.

 Rest!
-We are all so busy all of the time, this virus and the enforced lockdowns/ social distancing will force us all to slow down and rest more, so take the opportunity to recharge your batteries, reduce stresses where possible (I know this situation brings new ones too) and slow down.
+We are all so busy all of the time, this virus and the enforced lockdowns/ social distancing has forced us all to slow down and rest more, so take the opportunity to recharge your batteries, reduce stresses where possible (I know this situation brings new ones too) and slow down.

-Spend time doing the things that help you relax and recharge your batteries (If you can’t go out at the minute you can do things like reading, meditating, watching Netflix, and when we can go out freely you can organise things with friends/family that you love to do and make you feel good).
+Spend time doing the things that help you relax and recharge your batteries As you can’t really go out at the minute you can do things like reading, meditating, watching Netflix, and when we can go out freely you can organise things with friends/family that you love to do and make you feel good.